New national restrictions are in place. Make sure you know what to do to Protect Portsmouth.

-Unlike most authorities, Portsmouth City Council has a 25-year agreement to maintain the city's road network, funded through the private finance initiative.
+Unlike most authorities, Portsmouth City Council has a 25-year agreement to maintain the city’s road network, funded through the private finance initiative.
 The contract covers the majority of roads in Portsmouth.
-Generally this means that Portsmouth's roads are in a better condition that many other areas and have held up well to things like severe winter weather in recent years.
+Generally this means that Portsmouth’s roads are in a better condition than many other areas and have held up well to things like severe winter weather in recent years.

 You can use the button above to report any issues, and information on how we manage maintenance of the roads, street lights and drainage is available below.